Duke of Lancaster's Own Yeomanry: 19th Century

 The Yeomanry declined in importance and strength after the Battle of Waterloo, but in the absence of police it remained available for use in aid of the civil power, particularly in the industrial North of England.
 The Manchester & Salford Light Horse was reformed as the Manchester and Salford Yeomanry with two troops in 1817.
 It participated in the so-called Peterloo Massacre in 1819, when 11 unarmed civilians were killed and around 400 injured by the action of the Regular and Yeomanry cavalry who had been called out to control a demonstration at St Peter's Fields, Manchester.

 In 1827 the government withdrew funding for the yeomanry when called out on duty, but units were permitted to continue unpaid.
 The remaining Lancashire troops (Bolton, Furness and Wigan) were regimented on 18 August 1828 as the Lancashire Corps of Yeomanry Cavalry.
 King William IV granted the title Duke of Lancaster's Corps of Yeomanry Cavalry in 1834.
 Since then the Sovereign, as the Duke of Lancaster, has traditionally served as Colonel-in-Chief of the DLOY.
 (Note: However, the DLOY title may have been used unofficially as early as 1819.)

 Yeomanry pay for duty was restored in 1831 with the increasing social unrest in the country, but by 1839 the strength of the Yeomanry in Lancashire was only 171, despite the county having a large and restless urban population.
 The DLOY raised additional troops at Rochdale (1844) and Worsley (1845), and the regimental headquarters (RHQ) moved to Worsley.
 The former Loyal Ashton Yeomanry Cavalry was revived on 31 August 1848 as the Lancashire Hussars Yeomanry Cavalry, giving the southwestern part of the county its own regiment.

 An invasion scare in 1859 led to the emergence of the Volunteer Movement, and Rifle Volunteer Corps (RVCs) began to be organised throughout Great Britain, Lancashire raising a large number.
 Units of Mounted Rifle Volunteers, later termed Light Horse Volunteers (LHVs), were also raised among farming and foxhunting communities, to carry out reconnaissance for the RVCs.
-The LHVs were less expensively dressed and less socially exclusive than the Yeomanry, but they occupied an anomalous position between them and the Rifle Volunteers, and most were shortlived.
+The LHVs were less expensively dressed and less socially exclusive than the Yeomanry, but they occupied an anomalous position between them and the Rifle Volunteers, and most were short-lived.
 Two such units were raised in Lancashire: